 These films challenged traditional notions of horror, eschewing supernatural monsters in favor of more nuanced and psychologically complex narratives.

-The 1970s and 80s witnessed the rise of the slasher film, a subgenre characterized by its relentless killers, inventive death scenes, and high body counts.
+Then came along the 1970s and 80s, and we witnessed the rise of the slasher film, a subgenre characterized by its relentless killers, inventive death scenes, and high body counts.

 With their emphasis on graphic violence and graphic thrills, slasher films pushed the boundaries of what we had seen before and what was considered acceptable in mainstream cinema upto that point.